Partially Dualized Quasi-Hopf Algebras Reconstructed from Dual Tensor Categories to Finite-Dimensional Hopf Algebras: Dual tensor categories to finite-dimensional Hopf algebras

 The equivalences desired in (2) and (3) are obtained by combining (1) and Lemma \ref{lem:centerisoYDmods}. \end{proof}

 There are supposed to be more tensor equivalences between categories of finite-dimensional modules over $H$ or partial duals.
 For example, one might establish a tensor isomorphism

-according to \cite[Proposition 2.7]{BCP06} and Proposition \ref{prop:partialdualbiop}, but we would not attempt to gather them in this paper.
+according to \cite[Proposition 2.7]{BCP06} and Proposition \ref{prop:partialdualbiop} below, but we would not attempt to gather them in this paper.

-Finally, suppose that $B$ is a given left coideal subalgebra of $H$ with inclusion $\iota$.
-It is clear that up to equivalences, the left $\Rep(H)$-module category $\Rep(B)$ (as well as the corresponding dual category $\Rep(H)_{\Rep(B)}^\ast$) does not depend on the choices of {\pams}s $(\zeta,\gamma^\ast)$.
-As a conclusion, we could know by \cite[Theorem 2.2]{NS08} that:
+Finally, suppose that $B$ is a given left coideal subalgebra of $H$.
+It is clear that up to equivalences, the left $\Rep(H)$-module category $\Rep(B)$, as well as the corresponding dual category $\Rep(H)_{\Rep(B)}^\ast$, does not depend on the choices of {\pams}s $(\zeta,\gamma^\ast)$.
+As a conclusion, we could find by \cite[Theorem 2.2]{NS08} that:

 \begin{proposition} Let $H$ be a finite-dimensional Hopf algebra with is a left coideal subalgebra $B$.
 Then all the left partially dualized quasi-Hopf algebras of $H$ determined by all the {\pams}s for $B\subseteq H$ are gauge equivalent to each others. \end{proposition}